 Legislation addressing waste disposal requirements may differ by country, state and/ or territory.
 Each user must refer to laws operating in their area.
 In some areas, certain wastes must be tracked.

 A Hierarchy of Controls seems to be common - the user should investigate:

+- Reduction

-- Reduction Reuse
+- Reuse

 - Recycling

-- Disposal (if all else fails)

 Product / Packaging disposal